-They motivate clients to choose your brand.
-Offer them to collect the bonuses after each purchase and when they reach a particular amount of money, customers can use them to get a generous discount.
+Loyalty programs motivate clients to choose your brand.
+Offer them to collect the bonuses after each purchase, and when they reach a particular amount of money, customers can use them to get a generous discount.

 Ask for feedback and act on it accordingly

 Brands can boost customer retention with email marketing.
-It is especially easy when one uses a professional email marketing platform.
-It provides with a bunch of advanced features and instruments that contribute a lot to customer retention.
+It is straightforward when one uses a professional email marketing platform.
+Email marketing provides a bunch of advanced features and instruments that significantly contribute to customer retention.

 Give customers more control

 Allow users to determine their email preferences while subscribing or right after it.
 Let them set the types and frequency of the emails you will send them.
-This way, you won’t bombard your audience with bulk emails they’re not interested in.
+This way, you won’t bombard your audience with bulk emails that don't interest them.
 This approach is the beginning of your mailing list segmentation.